mattt/JSONSchema/README.md

 The [implementation](/Sources/JSONSchema/) is deliberately minimal: two files, ~1,000 lines of code total.
-At its core is one big `JSONSchema` enumerations with associated values for most of the JSON Schema keywords you might want.
+At its core is one big `JSONSchema` enumeration with associated values for most of the JSON Schema keywords you might want.
 No result builders, property wrappers, macros, or dynamic member lookup — just old-school Swift with choice conformance to `ExpressibleBy___Literal` 💅